gsalaman/astro_notes/journal.md

 # Intro
 These are going to be my "raw photography" running notes...in reverse cron order (latest on top).
 *****
+# 1-31-21 Travel scope night tests
+Notes from tonight:
+* I'm getting better at the polar alignment
+* even with pan-tilt, travel scope is WAAAAY too hard to point.
+Time to go to the big EQ platform and do this with the dob...point with eyepiece, turn on tracking, then go to camera.
+* The delay on the RPI cam is annoying.
+Wait 6 minutes for a 1 minute exposure???
+* On my 60s pic, I had a weird "dual mode" star thing going on.
+Either vibration or I may have gotten stuck...
+*****
 # 1-30-21 Travel Scope Daytime Tests
 With reducer, it takes 5 "nudges" to move an object from one side of the frame to the other.
 Looking at the app, each (cw or ccw) nudge is 1 micro-step.
 Math:
 ```